jackdbd/content-security-policy/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/jackdbd/content-security-policy/badge)](https://www.codefactor.io/repository/github/jackdbd/content-security-policy)
 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-%23FE5196?logo=conventionalcommits&logoColor=white)](https://conventionalcommits.org)

-Content-Security-Policy in JavaScript, with validation and automatic hashes.
+Write you Content-Security-Policy in JavaScript.

+## What is this?

-This package validates your Content-Security-Policy directives and calculates a crypographic hash (SHA-256, SHA-384 or SHA-512) for all inline scripts and styles that finds in each HTML file.
+This package validates your Content-Security-Policy [directives](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy#directives) and computes a crypographic hash (SHA-256, SHA-384 or SHA-512) for each snippet of CSS/JS that you inlined in your HTML file.

 > :information_source: **Note:**
 >
-> :question: If your site is built with [Eleventy](https://www.11ty.dev/), you can also use [@jackdbd/eleventy-plugin-content-security-policy](https://www.npmjs.com/package/@jackdbd/eleventy-plugin-content-security-policy), which also take care of writing the Content-Security-Policy header in a `_headers` file.
+> If your website is built with [Eleventy](https://www.11ty.dev/), have a look at [@jackdbd/eleventy-plugin-content-security-policy](https://www.npmjs.com/package/@jackdbd/eleventy-plugin-content-security-policy), which also takes care of writing the Content-Security-Policy header in a `_headers` file (useful if you website/app is hosted on [Netlify](https://docs.netlify.com/routing/headers/) or [Cloudflare Pages](https://developers.cloudflare.com/pages/platform/headers/)).

+## Why?

+A [strict Content-Security-Policy](https://web.dev/strict-csp/) is probably the single most important line of defense against Cross-Site Scripting (XSS) and data injection attacks.

+However, writing a good CSP header completely by hand is a pain.
+Here is why:

+- You might write an invalid CSP directive (e.g. typos, incorrect values).
+- You might write a CSP directive which is supported in one browser, but not in another one.
+- You might want to allow some inline CSS/JS in your HTML page, but you neither:
+  - want to compromise security by using [unsafe-inline](https://content-security-policy.com/unsafe-inline/), nor...
+  - want to compute the cryptographic hash of each snippet of CSS/JS that you inlined and whitelisting them by hand.
+- You want to keep your CSP quite visible in your codebase, since it's such an important configuration for your website/app.
+- You want to generate your CSP in multiple format (JSON, JS array, plain text), so other tools can easuly consume it.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->